hhutku/space/README.md

     3. Bonus: Find hidden "Easter Egg button" and be transported toa super cool interactive space website to learn more.

-* Visit Github to track changes that were made or to clone the repo: [Github Repo](https://github.com/Am-White/ProjectUno).

 ## Collaborators
 Front end developers:
 Amethyst White, and Chetan Sekhon.